neoclide/redismru.vim/Readme.md

         brew install node

-_node script is used for async file validte_
+_node script is used for async file validate_

 * install this plugin and unite.vim with plugin manager like vim-plug by: